tokyovigilante/CesiumKit/README.md

 Testing
 -------
 Build and run CesiumKitRunner.
 Performance in the simulator is poor due to the software OpenGL ES renderer.
 Performance on devices is much better and is in fact CPU-bound, due to a combination of Swift performance and currently unoptimised code.
-I've hardcoded resolution to 25% of screen resolution for performance, however performance on device is at or near 60fps at Retina resolutions (iPad Air 2)
+I've hardcoded resolution in the simulator to 25% of screen resolution for performance, however performance on device is at or near 60fps at Retina resolutions (iPad Air 2)

 At the moment the only external API are global object creation and render calls and minimal camera control.
 I'm hoping to keep things simple for implementation, but am looking into touch-based controls as a high priority now.